jacobmmorgan/School-Notes/US History/USH Notes Day 11.md

 #### Slavery
 - On the decline in the later 18th century
 - Thought to naturally die out
-- Cotton press prevented slavery from dying out
+- Eli Whitney's cotton gin prevented slavery from dying out